nita14/ULDK/README.md

 4) Newtonsoft.Json (13.0.1)

 ## Bugs/enhancements
 First, check the logs created in _<project_path>/GUGIK_ folder.
-Logs are created with the following convention name: _ULDK_log_yyyy-MM-dd-T-HH-mm-ss_.
+Logs are created with the following naming convention: _ULDK_log_yyyy-MM-dd-T-HH-mm-ss_.

 1) Add a new issue in the repo.
 2) Send me an e-mail (adamnicinski[@]hotmail.com) with the description and zipped logs (as discribed above).